Three pink tennis balls on a blue court

 Fourth point - “Game”. “

-Can my partner stand in the service box while I’m returning?
+In doubles tennis, can my partner stand in the service box while I’m returning a serve?

 Yes.
 Every doubles player, outside of the server, is allowed to stand anywhere on the court at all times.